 The potential areas within which new VMAs could be established in the future are identified in maps (refer to Appendix B), and tabulated in Table 4-5.
 The acreages and areas shown are meant to represent the "envelope" within which the VMAs can be built.
-The actual acreages and areas of VMAs built are likely to be less than the full envelope shown, particularly in the first few years of Program implementation.
+The actual acreages and areas of VMAs built are likely to be less than the full envelope shown.